MathewIsherwood/PizzaVan/README.md

 - Search and filtering system

 ## Structural Plane
 The site is structured around an easy-to-use interface.
-The primary menu includes links to bookings and user profile management.
+The primary menu includes links to orders and user profile management.

 ## Skeleton & Surface Planes